COLLEGE BOARD MEMBERS

 Chris Trodden

 Chris is passionate about branding, marketing, and organisational development.
-For over 14 years, he has helped organisations grow by creating and implementing brand and marketing strategies that resonate with their communities.
+For over 17 years, he has helped organisations grow by creating and implementing brand and marketing strategies that resonate with their communities.

-Chris highly values education and holds an MBA in Marketing Management, a Bachelor of Theology, and professional certificates in Brand Management, Digital Marketing, CX, and Agile Digital Delivery.
 Previously, Chris was a lecturer for VET and Higher Ed seminary students was a director of fundraising for Melbourne School of Theology and was communications manager for The Salvation Army.
-Chris is an active member of his local church and is a mentor for students and professionals in RMIT’s career mentoring program.

 Justine Sales